balena-io/balena-cli/doc/cli.markdown

 Path to a local YAML or JSON file containing Docker registry passwords used to pull base images

+#### --live, -l

+Start a live session after the push, which will wait for code changes, and synchronise them with running containers.
+This mode is only valid when pushing to a local device.

 # Settings

 ## settings